filips123/PWAsForFirefox/README.md

 The project is licensed under the Mozilla Public License 2.0.
 By using, redistributing, or modifying it, you must agree to the license, and the additional clauses provided below.
 See the [LICENSE](LICENSE) file for the full license text.

+The project uses additional third-party assets and code:

-The project logo is based on the ["Fox SVG Vector"](https://www.svgrepo.com/svg/40267/fox) icon and the [community-introduced PWA logo](https://github.com/webmaxru/progressive-web-apps-logo), both dedicated to the public domain using the [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+* The project logo is based on the ["Fox SVG Vector"](https://www.svgrepo.com/svg/40267/fox) icon and the [community-introduced PWA logo](https://github.com/webmaxru/progressive-web-apps-logo), both dedicated to the public domain using the [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

-The project also uses additional third-party assets and code:

 * Browser chrome modifications were inspired by and partially derived from the [`xiaoxiaoflood/firefox-scripts`](https://github.com/xiaoxiaoflood/firefox-scripts) repository on GitHub, licensed under the Mozilla Public License 2.0.
+Detailed information can be found in the respective files.

+* Browser chrome modifications partially use code derived from the [`black7375/Firefox-UI-Fix`](https://github.com/black7375/Firefox-UI-Fix) repository on GitHub, licensed under the Mozilla Public License 2.0.
+Detailed information can be found in the respective files.

+* Browser chrome modifications partially use code and icons derived from the [original Firefox source](https://github.com/mozilla/gecko-dev), licensed under the Mozilla Public License 2.0.
 Detailed information can be found in the respective files.

 * Native programs contain the [Metropolis Semi Bold](https://fontsarena.com/metropolis-by-chris-simpson/) typeface by Chris Simpson, released into the public domain using the [Unlicense](https://unlicense.org/).